jhanarato/visual-timer/README.md

 ## Using the timer

 The basic setup of the device is described on [Pimoroni's github page](https://github.com/pimoroni/pmk-circuitpython).
-Once you have the keyboard working you can copy the `meditation_timer.py` file to `code.py` on the device.
+Once you have the keyboard working you can copy the `code.py` file to the base directory on the device then copy the `vtimer` folder into the `lib` folder.
 If all goes well, the first thing you'll see are three buttons - red, green and blue.

 ![01-Minutes-Menu](https://user-images.githubusercontent.com/872786/190882966-d0f07cd8-c044-41d1-83ae-8b2452dda8a8.JPG)